amankumar2013/simplegame/README.md

 # simplegame

-  This is a simple game with camera controls.
-You are free to use this sample code anywhere wherever in any project.
-All credits go to the user who is using this code.
+These are some simple games with c.
+You are free to use their sample code anywhere wherever in any project.
+All credits go to the user who is using the code.